 Because of the effects of angiotensin II on the kidneys and other parts of the renin-angiotensin-aldosterone system, it is prudent to monitor kidney function with BUN and serum creatinine.
-Serum potassium should be monitored as well.
-The potential for thrombocytopenia suggests monitoring of complete blood count (CBC) including platelet counts.
+Serum potassium requires monitoring, as well.
+The potential for thrombocytopenia suggests monitoring of complete blood count (CBC), including platelet counts.

 The pharmacologic effect of this drug is to raise blood pressure.
 An overdose of the drug could result in hypertension.
-Careful monitoring and titration of the drug should prevent this effect, but the short plasma half-life of angiotensin II means that this toxicity can be easily reversed and no antidote or further treatment should be required.
+Careful monitoring and titration of the drug should prevent this effect, but the short plasma half-life of angiotensin II means that this toxicity is easily reversible, and no antidote or further treatment should be required.
 The potential for thromboembolic events in patients treated with angiotensin II dictates the need for DVT prophylaxis during treatment.